tensorflow/tensorflow/tensorflow/contrib/makefile/README.md

 This creates a library in `tensorflow/contrib/makefile/gen/lib/libtensorflow-core.a` that you can link any xcode project against.

-At this point, you will have a library for a single architecture and the benchmark program.
-Although successfully compiling the benchmark program is a sign of success, the program is not a complete iOS app.

 To see TensorFlow running on iOS, the example Xcode project in [tensorflow/examples/ios](../../examples/ios/) shows how to use the static